 The conclusion of this sourdough stollen recipe

-A stollen is supposed to be flat, drenched in confectioner’s sugar, have a good amount of marzipan and delicious rum-soaked dried fruits in every bite.
+A stollen is supposed to be flat, drenched in confectioner’s sugar, and have a good amount of marzipan and delicious rum-soaked dried fruits in every bite.

-For a sourdough endeavor it is relatively easy to make.
+For a sourdough endeavor, it is relatively easy to make.
 Although it doesn’t rise as quickly as a yeasted version, the actual bread has a nice and well-developed flavor without any residual acidity.

-For me it’s not Christmas without stollen, and this is my absolute go to recipe for delicious stollen.
+For me, it’s not Christmas without stollen, and this is my absolute go-to recipe for delicious stollen.

 Please share this recipe for sourdough stollen on social media